A hand gripping a large knife in a dirty tiled bathroom

 Sharp, relentless, quietly philosophical.

-Cat-and-Mouse Thriller essentials:
+Cat-and-Mouse Thriller Essentials:

 No Country for Old Men • Enemy of the State • The Handmaiden